 The amygdala, or the “lizard brain”, is responsible for reactions such as anxiety.
 In the rational brain, the frontal lobe works correctly and the anxious response produced by the amygdala is quickly quelled.
 However, when the frontal lobe doesn’t respond correctly (such as could be the case with a brain injury or or neurological condition) or the amygdala is overactive (prolonged stress, heriditary or environmental factors), anxiety can ensue.
 Through retraining our brain, sometimes we are able to manage these symptoms.

-Retrain Your Brain: The Power Of Cognitive Behavioural Therapy
+Handling Intrusive Thoughts: The Power Of Cognitive Behavioural Therapy